slub/ocrd_kitodo/README.md

 After this step, start OCR-D and Kitodo and install a first model in the OCR-D controller.

-Login in the your container of controller
+Start interactive shell of controller.

 ```
 docker exec -it CONTROLLER_CONTAINER_NAME /bin/bash